 • Other secured lending transactions

-She is a member of the Board of Directors of LiveGirl and the Board of Governors of Multiplying Good, and she has served on the National Women’s Law Center Leadership Advisory Committee.
+She is a member of the Board of Directors of LiveGirl and the Board of Governors of Multiplying Good, and she has been inducted into the American College of Commercial Finance Lawyers.
+Jennifer has also served on the National Women’s Law Center Leadership Advisory Committee.

-Before joining Latham, Ms. Ezring led the asset-based lending practice at another global law firm, where she served on its Executive Committee.
+Before joining Latham, Jennifer led the asset-based lending practice at another global law firm, where she served on its Executive Committee.

-• The lead arrangers on a US$750 million asset-based revolving credit facility for Nesco Holdings’ combination with Custom Truck One Source*
+• The joint lead arrangers on Envision Healthcare’s US$170 million asset-based revolving credit facility

-• The lead arrangers on a US$1.87 billion North American asset-based loan facility for Gap*
+• The lead arrangers on Gap’s US$1.87 billion North American asset-based loan facility

 Bar Qualification